AnadyaNair/AnadyaNair/README.md

 * My favourite programming languages : JavaScript, Python
 * Joined Github on September 23 2020
 * Working on the [Recosta Bot](https://github.com/AnadyaNair/Anadya-s-AI-Recosta-Bot) since a year.
 Three versions made.
 Issues occuring.
 Bot - Under Development.
+* I like web development.
+* I like making auto programmes like bots. 🌟
 <hr>

 > **I am a gamer too, soon going to start a YouTube channel with the name of *anadyanaire* for a lot of stuff.
 My website is currently under development.
 And I'm also building a discord bot:**